fuhengwu2021/distributedai/chapter2-gpu-hardware-networking-and-parallelism-strategies/main.md

 **PCIe** is what you get by default.
 Every GPU connects to the CPU via PCIe, and if there's no NVLink, GPUs talk to each other through the CPU too.
 It works, but it's the slowest option—typically 16-64 GB/s depending on PCIe generation.
 The latency is also higher since everything goes through the CPU.

 **NVLink** is NVIDIA's direct GPU-to-GPU interconnect.
 When two GPUs have NVLink between them, they can talk directly without involving the CPU.
-Bandwidth is much higher—300-900 GB/s depending on the generation.
+Bandwidth is much higher—300-900 GB/s per GPU (aggregate bidirectional) depending on the generation.
 The catch is that not all systems have it, and even when they do, not all GPU pairs might be connected.

 **NVSwitch** is what you see in high-end systems like DGX or HGX boxes.
 It's essentially a switch that connects all GPUs via NVLink, giving you all-to-all connectivity.
 Every GPU can talk to every other GPU at full NVLink speed simultaneously.
 This is what you want for large-scale distributed training within a single node.